kenny613/CS_learning/Behaviour Interview Q&A.md

 	- abnormal volume of communication
 	- Political exposed stakeholder
 	- Declaring their travel for Sales
 - L1-L3 supports
 - We also initialize a Cloud transformation milestone to enhance software reliability

+Besides software engineering, machine learning is also the most exciting subject for me as I took Data Science during my undergraduate study.
+And I was glad to work with a group of intelligent Data Scientist in one of my internship.

+with that being said, I am extremely curious to see how a finical firm can generate business value by integrating ML into SWE practices.
+I also pretty much appreciate the beauty and satisfaction behind software engineering, how to utilize problem solving skills and modern tech to optimize and enhance the robustness of application

+I think that's pretty much about myself and some of my insights.
+Feel free to drop my question

+## DS version
+thanks for having me today.
+I am Kenny.
+I am currently SWE. with over 2 years of experience of profeessional exp. in the oy industry and investment banking environment.
+Personally I would descrbe myself as a passionate and collaborative engineer

+as you know Currently, I am working for Societie Générale Before this role, I also had 2 internship before I graduated with my undergraduate degree Computer Science back in 2022 in VUHK

+Over the past two years, I have earned wide exposure to investment banking tech, architecture as well as financial market.
+I developed my expertise in data analytics, FS dev as well as handful of  DevOps practices. and

+In my role, I am responsible for delivering  high quality digitalization projects for critical operation to  Compliance with the opportunity to also liaised with experts from front to back experts.

+We do leverage on tech stack such as Python, PowerBI (for ML, data related project) and Java with Spring for backend dev.
+Under the agile framework, Together we delivered 7-8 RegtTch applications built They served for different purpose such as
+- Trade Surveillance application,
+	- Machine learning to extract information from broker statement
+- Automatized web scraping for daily operation (Daily Regulatory update by web scraping)
+-
+- abnormal volume of communication using data analstics
+- Deliver different PowerBI dashboard for visualization stake

+- L1-L3 supports
+- We also initialize a Cloud transformation milestone to enhance software reliability